tinne26/ggfnt/specification.md

 - `blob`: a data blob of variably-sized elements, indexed by a separate slice.

 Misc.:
 - basic-name-regexp: `[a-zA-Z](-?[A-Za-z0-9]+)*`, used in a couple places.
-The natural description of the regxp is the following: name uses only ascii, starts with a letter, and might use hyphens as separators.
+The natural description of the regexp is the following: name uses only ascii, starts with a letter, and might use hyphens as separators.
 There's also an additional size limit of max 32 characters.

 ## Data sections